Institute on Global Conflict and Cooperation (IGCC)

 Under the leadership of Director Tai Ming Cheung, IGCC’s work in its core areas is balanced by the recognition that evolving threats to global stability require exploration of nontraditional connections between and across disciplines and institutions.

-Projects in newly emerging fields such as innovation studies, cybersecurity, and human capital are complements to projects with a more traditional security focus.
+Projects in emerging fields such as cybersecurity, terrorism, global health, security implications of climate change, migration, and competition for natural resources are complements to projects with a more traditional security focus such as nonproliferation, great power competition, and inter-state and civil conflict.

-IGCC has provided ongoing leadership for preventive diplomacy in the world’s most troubled regions through its Track II programs in the Middle East and Northeast Asia.
+IGCC has provided ongoing leadership for preventive diplomacy in the world’s most troubled regions through its Track II programs in Northeast Asia.

 IGCC is committed to educating new generations of international problem-solvers and peacemakers through its research and teaching activities.